yy97831/Bayesian-linear-regression/README.md

 # Bayesian Linear Regression Example

-This Python code demonstrates how Bayesian linear regression works using synthetic data.
-The code generates plots at different stages of the Bayesian update process, showcasing how the likelihood, prior, and posterior distributions evolve.
+This Python code demonstrates the principle of Bayesian linear regression using synthetic data.
+It visualizes the evolution of the likelihood, prior, and posterior distributions through various stages of the Bayesian updating process.

 ## Requirements